Saiyoran1/Saiyora/README.md

 A number of ability-specific restrictions on usage are encapsulated in the Castable enum, which holds a reason that an ability is not castable at any given time, or None if the ability is castable.
 It is constantly updated by multiple different checks for the purpose of being displayable on the UI for players.
 These checks include:

-- Charge cost check, updated any time the charge cost or current charges of the ability are updated.
+- Charge cost check, updated any time the charge cost or current charges of the ability are updated. ([Cooldowns and Charges](#cooldowns-and-charges))
-- Resource cost check, updated any time any of the resources the ability depends on change values (or are removed).
+- Resource cost check, updated any time any of the resources the ability depends on change values (or are removed). ([Resources](#resources))
 - Custom cast restrictions check, updated any time a custom cast restriction is activated or deactivated by the ability.
 These are for conditions that the ability imposes on itself, for example "Can only cast while moving," "Must have a debuff active on an enemy to cast," etc.
 - Tag restrictions check, updated any time a restricted tag is added or removed from the ability.
 These are restrictions applied by sources other than the ability itself, including a generic restriction on an ability class (and all its derived classes) and more specific restrictions that are checked against an ability's tags.

-Abilities marked as "On Global Cooldown" can not be activated during a global cooldown.
+Abilities marked as "On Global Cooldown" can not be activated during a global cooldown. ([Global Cooldown](#global-cooldown))

 Abilities can not be activated during a channel of an ability.
-For players, there is some functionality setup inside the Player Character class (where ability input is initially handled) to automatically try and cancel a channel in progress to use a new ability if the channel isn't about to end (more on that in the Queueing section).
+For players, there is some functionality setup inside the Player Character class (where ability input is initially handled) to automatically try and cancel a channel in progress to use a new ability if the channel isn't about to end (more on that in the Queueing section). ([Casting](#casting))

 <a name="global-cooldown"></a>
 ### Global Cooldown